 Directions: In the microwave or over a double boiler, melt the soap base, and then add in the coffee and mix well.

 Spritz it with a little bit of rubbing alcohol.
 Still optional.

 This would be really fun to package up with a coffee mug or some coffee to make a coffee gift basket.
 Wrap it up with some brown paper, a little twine, some twigs, greens, or dried lavender.
 Label it with a pretty little label you make on canva.com.

 My sister Laura over at Our Oily House has a great tutorial on how to make these homemade bath bombs.
 It’s a really simple process, and you can customize it with essential oils and/or add color.

-It would be great to pair these with the homemade soap idea and few other ideas from this list would make a really great gift basket.
+It would be great to pair these with the homemade soap idea, and a few other ideas from this list would make a lovely gift basket.
 You can also make these in large quantities and get everyone on your list knocked out.

 I love doing these things for the people who already have everything and you just don’t know what to get them.

 Linen And Ruffle Throw Blanket

 This linen and ruffle throw blanket is a really popular project on my site.
 So many of you have tagged me on Instagram showing me you made this.
 I love this project because it’s simple, cozy, and really pretty.